 Poetry has always been treated as an alien subject and as a difficult art to understand, in contrast to which it holds within itself the simplest of all understandings and experiences of human encounter.

 Movies also try to attempt the same.
-A film is shot in billions of stills, and that every segment of it in collection describes a scene.
-In layman terms, if I have to explain poetry to a person who makes a film, I would say that one of the best shot scenes and moments in a film is not different than an imagery in poetry.
+A film is shot in billions of stills, and that every segment of it as a collection describes a scene.
+In layman terms, if I have to explain poetry to a person who makes a film, I would say that one of the best shot scenes and moments in a film is no different than an imagery in poetry.

 Reading poetry can enhance your current understanding of imageries and how it can affect a shot in a film—how it can help in manifesting every single scene that you take into an intriguing mesmerise.